 Physically placing yourself where you have done addictive behavior in the past will also strengthen the signal of the anti-reward pathways.

 Finally, thinking about the substance, and thinking about how you are going to get more, increases the anti-reward systems.

 In a healthy adult brain, the compulsions that flow from the limbic system are normally held in check by the more recently evolved prefrontal cortex (PFC)

 The PFC is a better judge of weighing choices, and if it were in charge, it would never choose the long-term pain that results from addictive behaviors.

 When the PFC is weak, the Limbic System works to try to satisfy its urges, pain and anxiety.
 A weakened PFC makes people particularly prone to drugtaking and addiction

-What weakens the PFC?: Higher levels of stress (trips, meetings, deadlines, conflict) can weaken, or overload, the prefrontal system and increase the vulnerability to drugtaking and addiction.
+What weakens the PFC?: Higher levels of stress (trips, meetings, deadlines, conflict), environmental toxins, and other factors can weaken the prefrontal system and increase the vulnerability to drugtaking and addiction.

 Cycle of Addiction